 NO PLASTIC BAGS OR STYROFOAM

 All containers should be rinsed and flattened where possible.

-For more information regarding recycling, you can also view the Multi-Material Stewardship Manitoba website www.stewardshipmanitoba.org
+For more information regarding what is accepted in our recycling program, you can also view the “Recyclepedia” on Multi-Material Stewardship Manitoba website https://simplyrecycle.ca/

 Solid Waste Collection Areas

-If you live in the tan-coloured area, your garbage will be picked up on Mondays; if you live in the purple-coloured area, your garbage will be picked up on Wednesday and if you live in the grey-coloured area, your garbage will be picked up on Friday.
+If you live in the light orange-coloured area, your garbage will be picked up on Mondays; if you live in the tan-coloured area, your garbage will be picked up on Wednesday and if you live in the dark orange-coloured area, your garbage will be picked up on Friday.
 Garbage must be put out for curbside collection by 8 a.m. on your garbage day.